menu icon

 Jump to Recipe

-These Vegan Pierogi are a dairy-free alternative to traditional Polish pierogi ruskie.
+These vegan pierogi are a dairy-free alternative to traditional Polish pierogi with cheese and potato.
 The tangy filling mixture of potatoes, tofu and onion encased in soft pierogi dough is deliciously addictive!
 Easy to make, healthy and perfect for sharing.

 What makes these vegan pierogi special

-• They taste exactly like the classic Polish potato and cheese pierogi everyone loves!
+• They taste just like the classic Polish potato and cheese pierogi everyone loves!

 • The filling mixture includes tofu, which is a good source of healthy protein - so these pierogi are satisfying as well as low in fat.